S.A.F.E.'s Mission: To help people who are food insecure with dietary restrictions have access to safe food and allergy related education.

 (Why) Currently, food insecurity is one of the top problems plaguing the world, but a specific group of people facing this problem are being overlooked, people with food allergies.
 Food allergy-friendly food is exceedingly more expensive than regular food, take the average cost of 1lb of regular flour, $0.44, to the average cost of 1lb or gluten-free flour, $3.63, that's a 725% increase in cost, a cost many can't afford to live with.
 Due to this, many people with food allergies can't afford food that is safe for them.
 This leads to many people with food allergies relying on food pantries for a steady source of food to eat.
 The problem with this though is that most food pantries 1) don't have enough allergen-friendly food, and 2) the allergy-friendly food they do have isn’t sorted into designated sections, resulting in it getting mixed in with the general donations and taken by people who may not necessarily need allergen-free goods.
 This results in people with food allergies who are food insecure ending up either nearly starving to death because there's no food for them to eat or almost dying because they have to eat food that isn't safe for them so they don't starve.

 (How) To maximize the impact S.A.F.E. could make, I knew I had to come up with something that wasn’t your ‘run of the mill, have a food drive once a year and donate it to the pantry and that’s it,’ stereotypical approach, not that that’s bad or ill-intentioned, it just isn’t sustainable for all parties involved.
-So, I developed S.A.F.E. into an all in one app that helps tackle food insecurity on 4 different fronts.
+So instead, S.A.F.E. partners with pantries to create a designated S.A.F.E. shelf, filled with allergy-safe food organized into specific allergen-free categories, as well as our magazine.
+S.A.F.E obtains the allergy-safe food to stock these shelves through four different forms.

 E.D.I.T.
 (Education, Discoveries, Information, Tips)